flexait/acl_manager/Readme.md

 1. Install the acl_manager gem: `gem install 'acl_manager'` or put it inside your Gemfile: `gem 'acl_manager'`
 2. Add the acl_manager module into devise inside your model: `devise :database_authenticatable, :registerable, ..., :acl_manager`

-3. Install the migrations. run:  `rake db:migrate`
+3. Install the migrations. run:  `rails g acl_manager MODEL`

 4. Open up your console and build the acls `AclManager::Acl.build_all!`